-This modeling analysis shows that predators can be used as an effective control strategy for managing the spread of CWD in deer populations and highlights a possible role for hunting or other harvesting of the susceptible population to increase the probability of CWD elimination.
-However, this analysis should be understood as a proof-of-concept and not used for management purposes, given the uncertainty that exists in the parameters of the system.
-Inferring biologically relevant parameters, such as the indirect transmission rate and the growth rate of $E$, from the available data is a key challenge for this system.
-As more is understood about the dynamics of environmental reservoirs of prions, such as ticks and plants, the spatial distribution of prions in the environment, and, more broadly, an ecosystem-scale understanding of CWD transmission, our model can be modified to understand these dynamical processes.
+This modeling analysis shows that predators may be used as an effective control strategy for managing the spread of CWD in deer populations and highlights a role for hunting or other harvesting of the susceptible population.
+We are careful to note that for wolves, or other predators, to act as an effective control strategy for CWD outbreaks, strong selective predation of infected deer over susceptible deer is required in our analysis.
+However, this modeling work should be understood as a proof-of-concept and not used directly for management purposes, given the uncertainty that exists in the parameters of the system.
+Given the available biological data for this system and associated identifiability challenges, care is needed when using mathematical models for wildlife management purposes.